I literally have no idea what I’d be doing if I wasn’t travelling.

 Hopefully, it’ll help you decide if you’d love to travel too.
 Keep reading!

-The 100 Top Reasons I Love Travel, We Love to Travel, & You Will Too
+The 100 Top Reasons I Love to Travel & You Will Too

-The number one reason to (and advantage of) travel!
 You get to see new parts of the world.
 You realise very quickly how much is out there, and how unique each new place can be.
-I love treading foot on foreign shores.
+I want to travel to every country in the world!

 2. Experience New Cultures